ramanabhinav7/ramanabhinav7/README.md

 ### Hello, Abhinav_dubey here! 👋
-⚡ Fun fact:I not good at jocking but always try to make joke same thing with singing
+⚡ Fun fact:I not good at joking but always try to make joke of, same thing with singing

 <!--
 **ramanabhinav7/ramanabhinav7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.